melihekici/taxi_matching/README.md

 The API provides finding the nearest driver location with a given GeoJSON point and radius.

 It only accepts authenticated user requests (requests with Token in header).
-The endpoint that allows searching with a GeoJSON point to find a driver if it matches the given criteria.
+The "/find" endpoint that allows searching with a GeoJSON point and radiues to find a driver if there is any inside radius around location.

 Swagger Documentation: "localhost:9191/docs"